 What is Cloud?

-You can not imagine cloud without the hardware, software, and application along with network resources.
+You can not imagine the cloud without the hardware, software, and application along with network resources.

-There are a few characteristics of Cloud-Based Technology (Cloud Computing)
+There are a few characteristics of Cloud Based Technology.

 - Elasticity and the ability to scale up and down